ArNeo-VR/EDVA/Commands/README.md

 **Find [System states (boom, bust, famine, ...]** : Opens a page to EDSM and searches.

 ## EDVA [App-Plugins]
-Elite Discovery : Engineer : Market Connector : PlanetBearing
-Used for starting applications, the [app_variables] are set in the startup sequence.
+*Used for starting applications, the [app_variables] are set in the startup sequence.*
 **note:** Applications are not included.
-*Example is in the Variables.txt file.*
 [Start;Close] [;Elite;] [Discovery]
 [Start;Close;Move] [;Elite;] Engineer
-[Start;Close;Move] [;Elite;] Market Connector [Start;Close;Move;Update] [;Elite;] [PlanetBearing; Compas]
+[Start;Close;Move] [;Elite;] Market Connector [Start;Close;Move;Update] [;Elite;] [PlanetBearing; Compas] *Applications are start from variables (Main Startup), Example is in the Variables.txt file.*

 ~~## ED 3.6 [App] NeutronPlotter~~
 ~~## ED 3.7 [Camera]~~